Martyn’s Law Guidance from Boundary Gate & Barrier

 “To be in scope of the Act, an event must have measures in place to check that members of the public wishing to access the event satisfy a condition of entry.
 This criterion will only be met if there are measures in place to check that members of the public have paid, have a ticket or pass, or are members (or guests) of a club…to gain access.
 For entry controls to be in place, the event will need a well-defined and secure perimeter so that the entry check will be meaningful.”

 Boundary Gate & Barrier can help strengthen the movement measures across your site.
-This includes ANPR vehicle access control at the entry to the site, and turnstiles to only allow access to those satisfying a condition of entry.
+This includes ANPR vehicle access control at the entry to the site, and Turnstiles to only allow access to those satisfying a condition of entry.

 How BGB Can Help You